Gambling in the United Kingdom: Advertising restrictions

 The UK government previously limited television ads to only National Lottery, Bingo, and football pools, but when a new Gambling Act came into effect in 2007 they relaxed all of those restrictions.
-By 2013, the UK media regulator Ofcom reported that this more relaxed approach had led to a seven-fold increase in the number of gambling ads that were aired on the TV.
+By 2013, the UK media regulator Ofcom reported that this approach had led to a seven-fold increase in the number of gambling ads that were aired on the TV.

-The Committee of Advertising Practice which is responsible for penning advertising codes in the UK has announced new rules aimed at protecting children from underage gambling.
-The announcement came on Wednesday, 13 February, and under the new directive, all gambling ads will not be allowed on websites or games that are popular with children.

-The new regulations aim introducing extra layer of protection to ensure that children below the age of 18 are not targeted by gambling adverts.
-To realize this, bookies will be required to ensure that online wagering promotions are not aired to minors.
-To fully comply with this provision, operators will be required to refrain from placing ads that promoting betting on sections of websites that target children.
+The Committee of Advertising Practice, which is responsible for penning advertising codes in the UK, announced new rules aimed at protecting children under the age of 18 from content promoting gambling.
+To realize this, bookmakers are required to ensure that online wagering promotions are not aired to minors.
+To fully comply with this provision, operators are required to refrain from placing ads that promote betting on websites that target children.

-The rules also prohibit gambling companies from running real-money wagering ads on video games that are popular with children, and it will also be upon these companies to ensure that their marketing content does not contain imagery that may appeal to children.
+The rules also prohibit gambling companies from running real-money wagering ads on video games that are popular with children, and it is upon these companies to ensure that their marketing content does not contain imagery that may appeal to children.